Lennart0HU/Master-Thesis-Deep-Reinforcement-Learning-DDPG-in-Home-Energy-Management/README.md

 The environment used in the thesis was shems_LU1.jl.
 Changes to the discomfort score, penalty weight, as well as EV capacities have to be entered here.

-The data folder contains the input data of the RL environment for each ChargerID and splits for train, eval and test.

 Visualization contains figures of the descriptive analysis and of the results, produced with jupiter notebooks.

 The out folder contains the results of the model runs.